Video Game Review: Subdivision Infinity DX

 It’s all serviceable, but it feels more like Zero-G fighting in a third-person shooter than flying around a sophisticated aircraft.
 In the sparsely populated reaches of space, the game never manages to create any real sensation of speed or even forward motion.
 Instead, stationary objects like asteroids and outposts feel like they’re just getting bigger.
 While we didn’t mind how it handled, those looking for intense ship-to-ship combat are likely to find it lacking.

-Combat is decent, though as noted, there isn’t much intensity.
+Combat is decent, but as we noted above, there isn’t much intensity.
 We did a lot of drifting and turning to fire at enemies, and then retreating behind objects to wait for our shields to regenerate.
-The idea of dogfights where there’s a ship on your tail or you’re bearing down on an enemy was pretty much nonexistent.
+The idea of dogfights in which there’s a ship on your tail or you’re bearing down on an enemy was pretty much nonexistent.
 This, more than anywhere else, is where the mobile roots can be felt as fighting is much more tactics and minor adjustments, especially with the weapons using an auto-lock function.

 Like pretty much everything else with Subdivision Infinity DX, it’s fine.
 There’s nothing here that’s going to infuriate you or stand out for being poorly executed or thought out.
 At the same time, there’s nothing particularly memorable or exciting going on, either.